shishir-roy/shoppingKori-master/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To set this project locally follow the following instructions.
+To set this project locally follow the following instructions:
 ### Prerequisites

 Two things that need to installed in the machine.